Nbh123/Nbh123/README.md

 ### I am a Software Engineer, currently living in Malaysia.

 - 🔭 I’m currently working on JavaScript/TypeScript, Java.
-- 🌱 I’m currently learning React Native.
+- 🌱 I’m also learning React Native (if I get some time from work).
 - ⚡ Fun fact: I do Fashion blogging in my free time.